kontent-ai/data-ops/README.md

 * `npm run test:integration` to run integration tests (these create temporary Kontent.ai environments and delete them afterwards, interrupting the tests while they're running may lead to orphaned environments in your project)
 * `npm run test:advancedDiff` compares generated advanced diff with a test baseline.
 Part of integration tests.

+### Prepare your testing project

+To sucesfully execute integration tests, you need to prepare a Kontent.ai project with corresponding environments.
+You can use the [import]((./src/commands/importExport/README.md)) command to import prepared zip files located at `tests/integration/<testName>/data/<zipName>.zip`.

+### Exporting tests environments

+All Kontent.ai test enviroments are exported in `tests/integration/<testName>/data/<zipName>.zip`.
+When you update any of these environments, you should also update the corresponding exported zip files.
+To streamline this process, we've provided a script called `exportTestEnvironments.js`.
+You can run it with the command `npm run export:testEnv`.
+If you need to export specific environments, you can use the following command parameters: `-i` for Import/Export test environment, `-s` for Sync Source Template environment, and `-t` for Sync Target Template environment.
+For instance, to export only the Sync Source and Sync Target environments, you would run `npm run export:testEnv -- -s -t`.

 ### Configuration

 The configuration is only necessary to run the integration tests.